CVE-2004-0561

 01 // Technical Summary

-Gopherd, a legacy information retrieval protocol daemon, is vulnerable to a format string vulnerability that allows remote attackers to cause a denial of service (DoS) and potentially remote code execution (RCE).
+Gopherd, a legacy information retrieval protocol daemon, is vulnerable to a format string vulnerability that allows remote attackers to trigger a denial of service (DoS) and potentially achieve remote code execution (RCE).
 Exploiting this flaw could lead to complete system compromise.
-This vulnerability is a significant risk due to the potential for unauthorized access and data exfiltration.
+This vulnerability is present in version 3.0.3 of the gopherd daemon.

 02 // Vulnerability Mechanism